 Midwifery

 Your Midwifery interview will take place online through Microsoft Teams.
-As your interview is online, we highly recommend visiting us at an Open Day, Taster Day or Applicant Day to get to know the University.
+As your interview is online, we highly recommend visiting us at an Open Day or Taster Day to get to know the University.

 During your interview, we’ll ask you to show valid photo ID to verify who you are.